PeterHuberSg/StorageLib/Design.md

   public Parent?
 Parent;
 }
 ```
-A child can have an unlimitted number of child parent relationships
+A child can have an unlimited number of child parent relationships
 ```c#
 public class Parent1 {
   public Child Child;